SooJongKim2/securityhub-controls-export/README.md

 - Python 3.7 or higher
 - AWS CLI configured with appropriate IAM permissions

+### Environment Options
+You can run this tool in:
+1. Local environment
+2. AWS Cloud Shell (recommended for quick setup)
+   - No AWS credential configuration needed
+   - Python and AWS CLI pre-installed
+   - Free service included with AWS Console

 ### AWS Permissions
 The following permissions are required to run this tool:
 - securityhub:DescribeStandards